Gluten Free Blueberry Muffins

 • Baking Powder

-• Yogurt: Plain, your choice of using nonfat, low fat, or whole milk yogurt..
+• Greek Yogurt: Plain, your choice of using nonfat, low fat, or whole milk yogurt.

 • Blueberries: Great with fresh, but you can also use frozen berries.
 More on that below.

-Fill Muffin Pan: Fill the prepared muffin pan with the batter and sprinkle the extra sugar overtop.
+• Fill Muffin Pan: Fill the prepared muffin pan with the batter and sprinkle the extra sugar over each muffin.

-Bake: Bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
+• Bake and cool: Bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean.
+Cool in the pan for about 10 minutes before transferring the muffins to a rack to cool completely.

 Tips for Success

-Despite this recipe’s simplicity, tips and tricks are always helpful to share.
-Keep these things in mind when making gluten-free blueberry muffins:
+Keep these things in mind when making gluten free blueberry muffins:

 • Grease Muffin Liners: One might assume that muffin liners eliminate the need for nonstick cooking spray – that’s not the case with this recipe, and often with many gluten free baked goods.
 Don’t forget to lightly spray your liners, or the muffins might stick to them when you try to remove the wrapping.

-• Measure Flour Accurately: A food scale is always the best way to measure flour, but if you don’t have one, don’t fret.
-You can easily avoid over-measuring your gluten-free flour by spooning it into the measuring cup rather than scooping it directly from the bag.
+• Measure Flour Accurately: Avoid over-measuring your gluten-free flour by lightly spooning it into the measuring cup and leveling it with a knife rather than scooping it directly from the bag.

 • Don’t Overmix Batter: Overmixing your batter will result in flatter, less fluffy muffins.
 And stirring too much after adding the berries can cause them to bleed, making your muffins a funny color.
 Whisk until just combined, then gently fold in the berries.